How to design the power supply circuitry

 Some ideas to wonder on very low consumption system powering can be get by another article regarding Long lasting battery solution

-Here is used a very low quiescent current, software selectable Vout, step down converter for low power applications TPS62740
+Here is used a very low quiescent current, software selectable class='acmetable' Vout, step down converter for low power applications TPS62740

 Related links